crt26/pqc-evaluation-tools/README.md

 ```

 ### Optional Setup Flags
-For advanced setup options, including `safe-mode` for using the last tested versions of the dependency libraries, custom OpenSSL `speed.c` limits, and additional build features, please refer to the [Advanced Setup Configuration Guide](docs/advanced-setup-configuration.md).
+For advanced setup options, including:
+- `safe-mode` for using the last tested versions of the dependency libraries,
+- Custom OpenSSL `speed.c` limits,
+- Enabling HQC algorithms in Liboqs

+Please refer to the [Advanced Setup Configuration Guide](docs/advanced-setup-configuration.md).

 ## Automated Testing Tools
 The repository provides two categories of automated benchmarking: